 Posted June 17, 2020 in News and Events by Jim Markel

-If you’re heading to Montana for your vacation this year, or just on a day trip around our beautiful state, we’d love to have you visit us.
+Are you heading to Montana for your vacation this year?
+Or just planning on a day trip around our beautiful state?
+We’d love to have you visit us.
 Start your adventure on the right foot by stopping at the Red Oxx Factory Outlet.
-Browse the inventory collection and get a local’s advice on where to eat and the secrets to the best places to visit.
+Browse our inventory collection and get a local’s advice on where to eat and the secrets to the best places to visit.

 While you’re here be sure to schedule a personal tour of our state-of-the-art Factory #8.
 Can’t make it on a weekday during our normal 10am to 5pm business hours?
 Please contact us in advance for a weekend tour.

 Billings is known as Montana’s trailhead.
-Located in south central Montana, Billings is an ideal launch point for your state vacation.
-Situated in the heart old town, the Red Oxx Factory Outlet Store is an easy find from any direction.
+Located in the crossroads of south central Montana, Red Oxx’s base of operations in Billings is an ideal launch point for your state vacation.
+Situated in the heart of the old North side, the Red Oxx Factory Outlet Store is easy-to-find from any direction.

-After your tour of Red Oxx, head north for a short distance and check out Pompey’s Pillar, where intrepid explorers Lewis and Clark left their mark on the unique geologic structure.
+After your visit and tour of Red Oxx, head north for a short distance and check out Pompey’s Pillar.
+This is where intrepid explorers Lewis and Clark left their mark on the unique geologic structure.
 Drive a couple hours further to Great Falls and enjoy the Charles M. Russell Museum.
 C.M.
 Russell was an iconic cowboy painter of Montana landscapes during the final days of the real wild west.

 Less than a couple hundred miles to the west of Red Oxx is the world’s largest volcanic caldera, Yellowstone National Park.
-You can reach America’s oldest national park from three different directions from the Billings’ trailhead:
+You can reach America’s oldest original National Park from three different directions via the Billings’ trailhead:

 From Bozeman, roll south through the scenic Gallatin Canyon as it snakes along the river to Big Sky.
 Sink your fishing line in the river at one of the many fishing access points.
-Take a tram ride up Lone Mountain Peak or hike a trail around the largest ski resort in the country.
+Take a tram ride up Lone Mountain Peak.
+Hike a trail around the largest ski resort in the country.

-From Big Sky it’s a short drive south to the tiny, yet bustling town of West Yellowstone.
+Turn south again from Big Sky where it’s a short drive to the tiny, yet bustling town of West Yellowstone.
 For a small fee you can enter the park and take the Grand Loop Road around the park.

 Feeling lucky digging for Gemstones?
 Crystal Park is a short jaunt nearby.

 Only a few miles to the southwest of Bozeman is a real "living" ghost town.
-Virginia City is where you can walk the boardwalks of a classic western gold mining town or take in a humorous Virginia City Players vaudeville act at the local Opera house.
+Virginia City is where you can still walk the boardwalks of a classic western gold mining town.
+Take in a humorous Virginia City Players vaudeville act at the local Opera house.
 Catch a train ride over to Nevada City and explore the abandoned ghost town’s preserved buildings on foot.

-While you’re in the general vicinity, check out the Madison Buffalo Jump where the local Indians ran buffalo off a ridge to feed the tribe and Lewis and Clark Caverns, a beautiful underground natural cave complete with stalagmites, stalactites and glow-in-the-dark rock.
+While you’re in the general vicinity, check out the Madison Buffalo Jump where the local Indians ran buffalo off a ridge to feed the tribe.
+Don’t miss the Lewis and Clark Caverns, a beautiful underground natural cave complete with stalagmites, stalactites and glow-in-the-dark rock.

 ~ Cheers, Jim Markel, CEO and the Red Oxx Herd.